 Skip advert

 Handling

-The electric Peugeot 208 is pretty enjoyable to drive; it’s no Abarth 500e, but the E-208’s small steering wheel nevertheless makes it feel darty when you turn into corners.
-The steering itself feels pretty artificial – especially the added weight when you flick the car from its ‘Eco’ or ‘Normal’ settings into ‘Sport’ mode – we found it easy to place the car on the road and had confidence to push the E-208 hard through fast bends.
+The Peugeot E-208 is pretty enjoyable to drive but it’s no Abarth 500e.
+The small steering wheel does at least make it feel darty when you turn into corners, even if the steering itself feels pretty artificial – especially the added weight when you flick the car from its ‘Eco’ or ‘Normal’ settings into ‘Sport’ mode.
+We found it easy to place the car on the road during testing, though, and had confidence to push the E-208 hard through fast bends.

 The suspension is pretty firm but not by any means uncomfortable.
-A Citroen e-C4 – which, while larger than the Peugeot, shares its underpinnings – will ultimately be kinder to your back, however, both cars still lack a full one-pedal driving setting.
-The Peugeot’s B-mode does offer a decent amount of deceleration, but unlike in an MG4 or Nissan Leaf, you’ll likely still have to use the brake pedal.
+A Citroen e-C4 – which, while larger than the Peugeot, shares its underpinnings – will ultimately be kinder to your back, but both cars lack a full one-pedal driving setting.
+The Peugeot’s B-mode does offer a decent amount of deceleration, but unlike in an MG4 or Nissan Leaf, you’ll probably still have to use the brake pedal.

+Skip advert